bhardwajNihal/docker-intro/README.md

 - Docker is a tool that lets you package your application (code + dependencies + environment)
 - into a "container" that can run anywhere — on any system that has Docker installed.

+# benefits a docker
+  - makes the app run on any system, with minimal setup, just require docker installed locally.
+  >> just clone the repo >> docker run.
+  - no manual setup.

 - --------------------------------------------------
 # CORE CONCEPTS
 - --------------------------------------------------